When an infant or child suddenly needs CPR, knowing what to do can be lifesaving. The steps for resuscitating infants and children are outlined below:

 If the victim is unresponsive and not breathing (or only gasping), begin CPR.
 See TABLE with comprehensive CPR instructions at the end of this post.

 Sometimes victims who require CPR will gasp, which may be misinterpreted as breathing.
 Treat the victim who is gasping as though there is no breathing and begin CPR.

 FOUR.
 Open the Airway and Give Ventilations.

-For infants and children, two rescue breaths can be given before starting chest compressions.
+For infants and young children, two rescue breaths can be given before starting chest compressions.
 If a known respiratory problem has caused a child to become unresponsive, CPR should begin with rescue breathing.
-For unresponsive adults, CPR should begin with chest compressions.
+For unresponsive adolescents and adults, CPR should begin with chest compressions.

 Open the airway using a head tilt–chin lift maneuver for both injured and non-injured victims.
 For trauma victims, be careful not to manipulate the spine when opening the airway.